Soccer-Canada beat Jamaica to end 36-year World Cup finals drought | Sports-Games

 There would be no blown second opportunity as Cyle Larin and Tajon Buchanan netted in the first half and Junior Hoilett added another after the break with Adrian Mariappa's own goal rounding off the scoring.
 Canada will play at the World Cup for the first time since 1986 in Mexico, where they lost all three games and failed to score a goal.

-Canada qualified for the World Cup finals for just the second time on Sunday, beating Jamaica 4-0 to book their ticket to Qatar and end 36 years of failure and heartache.

-Canada will play at the World Cup for the first time since 1986 in Mexico, where they lost all three games and failed to score a goal.
-With just one round of qualifying matches remaining, Canada sit top the CONCACAF standings on 28 points, six clear of regional powerhouses the United States and Mexico, who play later on Sunday, looking to secure their own Qatar places.
+With just one round of qualifying matches remaining, Canada sit top of the CONCACAF standings on 28 points, six clear of regional powerhouses the United States and Mexico, who play later on Sunday, looking to secure their own Qatar places.
+The top three teams in the standings automatically earn spots in November's World Cup with the fourth-placed finisher facing an Oceania team in an intercontinental playoff for another berth.

+It was a warm welcome home on a biting cold afternoon, making it the classic Canadian stage to take on a Jamaican side anchored near the bottom of the eight-team group in seventh with one win and no hope of getting to Qatar.
+There was a time during their 36-year quest to return to a World Cup finals that playing at home was no different than away for Canada, with as many fans supporting the visitors as the home side.

+But there were no split allegiances on Sunday in a lopsided contest that Canada dominated from start to finish.
+Canada were on the attack right out of the gate and were rewarded in the 13th minute when Larin, Canada's all-time leading scorer, slotted home after a superb through ball from Stephen Eustaquio.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)